Do great leaders need charisma?

 Why is that?

-It is argued that charismatic leaders are the most influential leaders because ratings of leadership effectiveness depend on the perspective of followers.
+Experts argue that charismatic leaders are the most influential leaders because ratings of leadership effectiveness depend on followers’ perspective.

-The reason for that might be that charismatic leaders are able to inspire and engage with others.
+The reason for that might be that charismatic leaders can inspire and engage with others.

-They communicate visionary content such as using stories, metaphors, and analogies and are able to mobilise people towards a vision.
+They communicate visionary content such as using stories, metaphors, and analogies and can mobilise people towards a vision.

-They are empathic and therefore able to connect well with followers in order to lead successfully.
+Charismatic leaders are empathic and, therefore, able to connect well with followers to lead successfully.

 They have “strong convictions,” they are “determined, self-confident and emotionally expressive” and “they generate extraordinary performance in the followers” who “want to identify with the leaders as persons”.